 Objectives : the basic objective of the public distribution System in India is to provide essential consumer goods at cheep and subsidised prices to the consumers so as to protect them from the impact of rising prices of these commodities and maintain the minimum nutritional status of our population.
-To run this system the government resorts to levy purchases of a part of marketable surplus with traders/ millers and producers at procurement prices.
+To run this system the government resorts to levy purchases of a part of marketable surplus with traders/millers and producers at procurement prices.
 The grain mainly wheat and rice thus procured, is used for distribution to the consumers through a network of ration fair price shops and for building up buffer stocks.
 In addition to food grain, PDS as also been used in India for the distribution of edible oils, sugar, coal, kerosene, and cloth.
 The most important items covered under PDS in India have been rice, wheat, sugar, and kerosene.
-Coarse grains like Jowar, Bajra, Maize etc. virtually do not figure in the PDS sales.
+Coarse grains like Jowar, Bajra, Maize etc. virtually do not figure in the PDS as their combined sales have amounted to less then 1 percent of the total PDS sales.
 Pulses which is an important source of protein for the poor, have had a share of less then 0.2 percent in the total PDS sales.